Getting Fit as a Family During the COVID-19

-October is a great month to start your own family fitness plan.
+While you’re stuck at home, why not start a new fitness routine?
 With just a little commitment, you’ll strengthen your family—inside and out.

 Walden University is an accredited institution offering a MS in Health Education and Promotion and number of other public health and health sciences degree programs.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.